-What is a paediatric walking aid?
+What is a children's walking aid?

 Children’s walking frames

 You may also like to look for models with optional safety features such as extra padding, brakes, pelvic support, seat and harness.
-Other useful safety measures include anti-tipping and an anti-roll-back devices.
+Other useful safety measures include anti-tipping and anti-roll-back devices.

-A paediatric rollator is normally equipped with cable brakes and may come with useful extras such as detachable storage bags, bottle holders and kerb-lifters that help users to negotiate small steps and similar obstacles.
-Some also feature inbuilt seats that allow the child to take a rest when needed.
-Again, important considerations Ã‚ include weight, ease of folding, the presence of sturdy, height adjustable handles with comfortable grips, and whether the product can be used both indoors and out.
+A paediatric rollator is normally equipped with cable brakes and may come with useful extras such as detachable storage bags, bottle holders and kerb lifters that help them to negotiate small steps and similar obstacles.
+Important considerations include weight, ease of folding, the presence of sturdy, height adjustable handles with comfortable grips and whether the product can be used both indoors and out.